(Last updated 30 September 2020)

 Windows installation files are big, and can generally NOT be supplied on floppy disk.
 Please also note that North London Line requires a display with a resolution of at least 800x600, and one larger than that is strongly recommended.

 Our current plan is that all future simulations will be for Windows only.
-As far as we can tell, they should run on Windows 2000/XP/Vista/7/8.1/10 and later; they should run on Windows 98SE and Me, though in some cases a couple of Microsoft patches may be needed to support the now standard Windows installer and Help system.
+As far as we can tell, they should run on Windows Vista/7/8.1/10 and later; for Windows XP see the News item above.
 They do work on a Windows 10 tablet, though the precision of a touch screen does leave something to be desired.
 They also run on Linux with Wine!

 To make it easier to see what news is really new, we now have a Previous News page where you can read any news items you missed.
 News items will now stay here only while they are new, typically until the next news is posted.